IgnatikVodichka/Python-Projects/README.md

 All explanaitions are in comments.

-Some exercises also have Graphical Block Algorithms.
+Some exercises also have Graphical Block Flow Charts for Algorithms.